zeroc-ice/ice/js/BuildInstructions.md

     > npm run gulp:test:run-with-browser

-This requires to build the Java test controller from Java subdir and tests servers from C++, C# or Java.
+This requires that you build the Java test controller from the Java subdirectory and test servers from C++, C# or Java.
 Follow the instructions from the corresponding language mapping to build the tests and the server controller.

 In OS X the first time you run the script, you will be prompted for your password.
 This is necessary to configure the trust setting for the HTTP